 The five outcomes are student test scores in reading, writing, math and science, plus each school's graduation rate.
 Using these measures, schools were placed in one of five categories: Exemplary, Very Good, Good, Fair or Struggling.
-The table on the following page presents the overall results.
+The table following presents the overall results.